25+ Best productivity books

 What’s it about?
-The 7 Habits of Highly Effective People are another classic among productivity books – it offers 7 habits you can replicate in an effort to be more productive and effective.
+The 7 Habits of Highly Effective People is another classic among productivity books – it offers 7 habits you can replicate in an effort to be more productive and effective.

 What you’ll learn?
 Covey goes into detail with his proposed 7 habits, listing practical benefits behind each, so you’ll learn how to:

-- put first things first, and say “no” from time to time, to put matters in perspective and focus on your priorities.
+- Put first things first and say “no” from time to time in order to put matters in perspective and focus on your priorities.

-- seek first to understand, then be understood, and listen actively to others.
+- Seek first to understand rather than to be understood and listen actively to others.

-- sharpen the saw, and maintain steady growth and healthy change in your life, to keep you fresh for tackling the previous 6 points.
+- Sharpen the saw and maintain steady growth in your life to keep you fresh for tackling the previous 6 points.